Weierstrass semigroups from cyclic covers of hyperelliptic curves: Introduction

-The question of which numerical semigroups are realizable as Weierstrass semigroups remains largely mysterious, despite many special cases in the literature.
-A broad class of semigroups where realizability is known are those of low \emph{effective weight}, as defined in \cite{Pfl}: all genus-$g$ semigroups with $\operatorname{ewt}(S) \leq g-1$ are known to be realizable.
-Almost all the multiplication profiles constructed in this paper result in realizable Weierstrass semigroups of effective weight larger than $g$; see for example the computations in Example \ref{ex:fibonacci_numerology}.
-So these semigroups occupy as-yet-uncharted territory.
-See Section \ref{subsec:effwt} for further discussion of effective weight and related semigroup statistics.
+It is worth noting that the question of which numerical semigroups are realizable as Weierstrass semigroups remains wide open in general, despite many special cases in the literature.
+A broad class of semigroups where realizability is known are those of low \emph{effective weight}, as defined in \cite{Pfl}: all genus-$g$ semigroups with $\operatorname{ewt}({\rm S}) \leq g-1$ are known to be realizable.
+The geometric relevance of $\operatorname{ewt}({\rm S})$, as established in {\it loc. cit.}, is that $3g-2-\operatorname{ewt}({\rm S})$ is a lower bound for the dimension of the moduli space $\mc{M}_{g,1}^{\rm S}$ of (smooth) curves of genus $g$ marked in points with Weierstrass semigroup ${\rm S}$.
+Nearly all of the multiplication profiles constructed in this paper result in realizable Weierstrass semigroups of effective weight larger than $g$; so these semigroups occupy as-yet-uncharted territory.

+Numerical semigroups ${\rm S}$ that may arise from our $N$-fold cyclic covers are all of multiplicity $2N$.
+As such, ${\rm S}$ has a {\it standard basis} $(e_0,\dots,e_{2N-1})$ comprised of nonzero elements of ${\rm S}$ that are minimal in their respective equivalence classes modulo $2N$.
+Our main results on Weierstrass-realizability may be summarized as follows.

+\begin{thm} (Theorem \ref{thm:realizability3}.)
+An $(3,\gamma)$-hyperelliptic semigroup ${\rm S}$ of genus $g\ge 5\ga$ with standard basis $\{6,e_1\hh e_5\}$ is Weierstrass-realizable as a triple cover of a genus-$\ga$ hyperelliptic curve provided either $e_4<e_1$ or $e_4>e_1\ge 4g-6\ga+7-2\min\{e_2,e_5\}$. \end{thm} \begin{thm} (Theorem \ref{thm:torsion}.)
+Let ${\rm S}$ be an $(N,\ga)$-hyperelliptic semigroup of genus $g\ge(2N-1)\ga$ with standard basis $\{2N,e_1\hh e_{2N-1}\}$ modulo $2N$, and suppose $d=\frac{(2g-2)-N(2\ga-2)}{N(N-1)}$ is an integer.
+The semigroup ${\rm S}$ is Weierstrass-realizable via a degree-$N$ cover of a genus-$\ga$ hyperelliptic curve if its $\ep$-vector (Definition \ref{defn:ep_vec}) is equal to one of the following: \begin{enumerate} \item any potential multiplication profile of a torsion point whose order is either among $2,2\ga+1,2\ga+2,2\ga+4,2\ga+6$ or is $2\ga+7$, with $\ga\ge 4$; \item three out of five potential multiplication profiles of a torsion point of order $2\ga+8$ (listed in Example~\ref{ex:2ga+8}); or \item one out of three potential multiplication profiles of a torsion point of order $2\ga+9$, and $\ga\ge 4$ (listed in Example~\ref{ex:2ga+9}). \end{enumerate} \end{thm}